 - are much easier (no need to thread the bolt through them all)

 - reduce shear point culpability

 - allow more flexibility in the amount of incremental height change

 - are much easier to alter again, if readjusting height

 This effectively allowed me to move the seat all the way back as far as it will go, without having the seat dropping in height, also allowing less pressure on the back of the thighs that the seat can cause.

 This is a semi-permanent change that, although easily reversible, once the passenger seat has been raised, 6’+ tall passengers may not “fit” in the car, especially when the convertible top is closed (likewise, if the driver’s seat has been raised).

-MGSF has an additional tip for those with the Miata RF, that probably isn’t applicable to the GT hardtop, but I’m addending it to the article anyways:
+MGSF has two additional tips(first one for those with the Miata RF), that I’m addending it to the article:

 - On the RF, raising the rear of the seat rails more than about 1½” (I did all the work with the top retracted) caused contact between the top of the seat back and the closed hardtop, [so test first before finalizing the job].